IIM Calcutta announces admission to its 19th batch of Executive Programme in Applied Finance - www.lokmattimes.com

 IIM Calcutta announces admission to its 19th batch of Executive Programme in Applied Finance

-Kolkata (West Bengal) [India], October 24: The Indian Institute of Management Calcutta and TimesPro, a leading Higher Edtech platform, ...
+PNN Kolkata (West Bengal) [India], October 24: The Indian Institute of Management Calcutta and TimesPro, a leading Higher Edtech ...

 As India's financial services landscape diversifies rapidly, spanning commercial banks, new-age fintechs, NBFCs, pension and mutual funds, co-operatives, and payment banks, organisations continue to retool operating models for a technology-enabled future.
 Against this backdrop, the nine-month, live-online Executive Programme in Applied Finance enables professionals to build strategies grounded in first-principles finance, strengthening readiness for high-impact roles across the sector.